bquast/Gender-Child-Growth/Replication.md

 Data
 --------------------------------------------------------
 The data used in this project has been collected and processed by the [National Income Dynamics Survey of South Africa][1].
-Which is conducted by the Southern Africa Labour and Development Research Unit ([SALDRU][2]), which is based at the University of Cape Towns School of Economics.
+Which is conducted by the Southern Africa Labour and Development Research Unit ([SALDRU][2]), which is based at the University of Cape Town’s School of Economics.

 The data can be downloaded from the [DataFirst postal][2].
 They can be downloaded here free of cost, once an account has been created.